bulletmark/mpr/README.md

 usage: mpr edit [-h] file [file ...]

 Edit the given file[s] on device.
-Copies the file from device, opens your editor on that local file, then copies it back if changed.
+Copies the file from device, opens your editor on that local file, then copies it back.

 positional arguments:
   file        name of file[s]